epsilon537/boxlambda/docs/components_uart.md

 ZipCPU comes to the rescue again with a UART implementation with a Wishbone interface.
 The BoxLambda variant of the wbuart core contains modifications for enabling and clearing specific interrupt events.
 These modifications are documented in a separate section of the core's [spec](https://github.com/epsilon537/wbuart32/blob/boxlambda/doc/spec.pdf).

-The wbuart core is instantiated *without* hardware flow control.

 ## Core Parameters

 The Wbuart core is instantiated with the following parameters: